uml-robotics/uml_hri_nerve_armada_workstation/README.md

 ## Usage
 This package supplements other moveit config packages which have the proper launch and configuration files to bring up the robot on the workstation in a gazebo simulation

-- The following changes have already been applied to any repositories in the [Integrated Packages](#integrated-packages) section of this README and this information serves as a guide to include additional repositories in the future.
+- The following changes have already been applied to any repositories in the [Integrated Packages](#integrated-packages) section of this README so this information serves as a supplementary guide for including additional repositories in the future.
+There are typically minor differences in how each repository is set up so the following steps won't all necessarily be correct in each case.
+The reader should instead use the information presented as clues rather than rules for any related future work or additions.
+The best way to gain insight in any case is to follow the main launch file to better understand any arguments or parameters used and to find out exactly which files are called, and how decisions are made based upon any inputs from the user.

 - In the robot\_description directory (or similar location) of a new robot's moveit_config package, the user should create an .xacro file that contains instructions for how to assemble the robot and workstation model.
 The result should look something similar to the code provided below from the forked kinova-ros repository linked in [Integrated Packages](#integrated-packages) below: